HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 Withdrawals - We will not permit partial withdrawals of principal during the term of the account.

-Withdrawal of Interest - The APY assumes all interest will remain on deposit until maturity.
+Withdrawal of Interest Prior to Maturity - The APY assumes all interest will remain on deposit until maturity.
 Any withdrawal will reduce earnings.

 Balance Computation Method - We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal in the account each day.

 Accrual of Interest on Non-Cash Deposits - For all types of non-cash deposits, interest will begin to accrue no later than the next business day following the banking day on which the funds were deposited.

 Additional Deposits - Additional deposits (other than credited interest) are not permitted during the term of the account.